Vietnam Mountains: Complete Guide to Trekking, Destinations & Peaks 2026

 Dong Van Mountains of Ha Giang

 Made it to Dong Van that night feeling pretty accomplished.
 Had dinner at a tiny homestay cum restaurant where the owner's kid kept staring at me (probably wondering why the weird foreigner was eating pho with a spoon).
-The food was incredible though like why-doesn't-Vietnamese-food-at-home-taste-like-this incredible.
+The food was incredible though!

 Day two was Ma Pi Leng Pass which everyone talks about like it's just another scenic viewpoint.
 Guys.
 This is not just another scenic viewpoint.
 This is a narrow road carved into a cliff face above a river canyon that goes down...
 I don't know how far because I was too scared to look.
 The views are absolutely mental but so is the road.
 Saw a guy there making reels (probably tiktok/insta) right on the edge and genuinely thought I was about to witness a tragedy.
 Please don’t be like that!!